FayeCarter/tails/README.md

   docker run -p 5000:5000 coding-test_flask
 ```

-Check [localhost:8080](localhost:8080) and you should see the Tails Store Locator page
+Open [localhost:8080](http://localhost:8080) and you should see the Tails Store Locator page